SamehSalama/PlacesAnniversaries/README.md

 - Supports iOS 10 and above.
 - Supports Dark and Light modes on iOS 13.
 - Supports iPhone portrait orientation.
-- Supports iPad landscape right and left orientations as well as upside down.
+- Supports all iPad orientations, portrait, upside down and landscape right and left.

 ##### Notes